-The Amazon Echo isn't just able to connect over Wi-Fi - it's a very capable Bluetooth device, too.
+Amazon's Echo smart speakers aren't just able to connect over Wi-Fi - they are also Bluetooth compatible too.

 Once you're set, it will mean you're able to not only take advantage of the likes of Spotify and Apple Music, but also music playing on your phone through a web browser or a non-supported streaming service.